 Choose your country:

-East Asia (be sure to include project #97252 on your cheque)
+East Asia (be sure to include project #97252 in the description)

 United States (select “support a project” and search for project #97252)

-*Don’t see your country here, check out this list of our international SIM offices that are able to accept donations.
+*Don’t see your country here, link to one of our international SIM offices that are able to accept donations.
 Please contact them directly, and don’t forget our project number:97252.